SchoolOfCode/w9_frontend-project-magic-room-32/README.md

 ## How To Contribute

 If you would like to help out and contribute please feel free to create a fork of our repositories using the links below.
+Within the front end you shall see a fodler called Drafts.
+This currently has sections of code that currently never used.
+However could come in handy later when adding in new features.

 [Frontend](https://github.com/SchoolOfCode/w9_frontend-project-magic-room-32/fork)
 [Backend](https://github.com/SchoolOfCode/w9_backend-project-magic-room-32/fork)